 WireXpert Dual Control System™ Increases Network Cable Certification Efficiency

 The WireXpert is the only platform that offers the Dual Control System™ standard for certifying your network communication cable installation.
-After you install network communication cables for data centers, malls, universities, or office buildings, you are ready to certify that the installation and performance will meet global standards, ensuring your customer gets the network speeds required for their application.
-In some cases you will not only be certifying the copper and fiber installation, but you will be troubleshooting cables, connectors, and even installation practices that have degraded network speeds.
+After you install network communication cables for data centers, malls, universities, or office buildings, you are ready to certify that the installation and performance will meet global standards ensuring your customer gets the network speeds required for their application.
+You will not only be certifying the copper and fiber installation, but you will be troubleshooting cables, connectors, and even installation practices that have degraded network speeds.

-WireXpert's Dual Control System™ means you have two identical certifiers, two graphical displays, for both ends of the cable, so you can certify and troubleshoot without being blind at one end of the cable.
-And now through December 20, 2017, WireXpert comes with a third display -- Tablet promotion with eXport reporting software loaded.
+WireXpert's Dual Control System™ means you have two identical cable certifiers, two graphical displays, for both ends of the cable, so you can certify and troubleshoot without being blind at one end of the cable.

 Here's a short video that shows the power of the Dual Control System™.

 WireXpert List-based Testing Streamlines Your Network Cable Certification Process

 Before you even lay the first cable, you’re already using Softing’s WireXpert project management tool called eXport.
 You open up WireXpert’s eXport software.
 Select Label List Generator, and type in your site name and answer some questions about your project.
 When you specify the number of floors, telecom rooms, racks, panels, and ports for example, the eXport project management software can create over a 1000 cable labels with just this information.